 - Vitamin C is ideal for your immune system.

 - Vitamin E is a great antioxidant (and oil if you use the topical).

-An imbalance in hormones can be cause of excessive weight gain.
+An imbalance in hormones can because of excessive weight gain.

 L-Carnitine is the world’s best fat burner!
 Don’t think jitters, cold sweats & the shakes.
-Instead imagine your fat cells being dissolved.
+Instead, imagine your fat cells being dissolved.
 This isn’t done through some proprietary chemical compound, this is done through SCIENCE.

 Did you know over 60% of skeletal muscle is glutamine?
-When you train, your body becomes depleted of Glutamine and that means your strength and stamina start to decline and the speed in which you recover also declines.
-Glutamine not only assists during the workout but it boosts cell volume and antioxidants providing support for synthesis of RNA and DNA so cells can multiply.
+When you train, your body becomes depleted of glutamine and that means your strength and stamina start to decline and the speed in which you recover also declines.
+Glutamine not only assists during the workout but it boosts cell volume and antioxidants providing support for the synthesis of RNA and DNA so cells can multiply.
 What does that mean, other than a good workout aid?
 It means it is VITAL for your digestive tract lining as there is a daily cell turnover.
-Digestive inflammation increases in times your body is Glutamine deficient.
+Digestive inflammation increases in times your body is glutamine deficient.
 If you can get your gut in check, your body can absorb nutrients better.
 Remember, the healthier your cells are, the easier losing weight will be.

 There are so many types of protein.
 Some of them listed as Whey Protein.
-That usually means it’s a concentrate which contains lower levels of fat and carbs (in the form of lactose).
+That usually means it’s a concentrate that contains lower levels of fat and carbs (in the form of lactose).
 Whey Protein Isolate is processed to remove all fats and lactose resulting in at least 90% protein.
 Hydrolysate is predigested as it already has undergone hydrolysis.
 This will not require as much digestion as the concentrate or Isolate.

 While whey protein is an essential part of any bodybuilding regimen, it is also crucial in any fitness plan.